bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 --- abstract

 One feature that the Messaging Layer Security (MLS) protocol provides is that it allows the members of a group to confirm that they agree on certain data.
-In this document, we define a mechanism for applications using MLS to exploit this feature of MLS to ensure that the group members are in agreement on the state of the application in addition to MLS-related state.
-We define a GroupContext extension that captures the state of the application and an AppSync proposal that can be used to update the application state.
+MLS includes a mechanism to modify this data (the GroupContext) all at once, but not to modify it individually.
+In this document, we define a mechanism that allows implementations to add, update, and remove each element of the GroupContext individually.
+This also makes it practical for applications using MLS to exploit this feature of MLS to ensure that the group members are in agreement on the state of the application in addition to MLS-related state.

 --- middle